<future>[added with C++11]

 associated asynchronous state

-to this object, leaving right
+associated with right to this object, leaving right

 empty.
-The operator returns *this
+The operator returns *this.

-The first constructor constructs an empty promise
+The first constructor constructs an empty promise object.

-The second constructor constructs an empty promise
+The second constructor constructs an empty promise object,

-for any memory allocations that it needs.
+using alloc for any memory allocations that it needs.

-The third constructor constructs a promise
+The third constructor constructs a promise object and transfers the

 associated asynchronous state

-to the newly constructed object, leaving right
+associated with right to the newly constructed object, leaving right

 empty.